CM-Tech/JSSheets/README.md

 # JSSheets
+##Forked
-##This was forked from tripplyons jssheets, and made to look like google spreadsheets
+This was forked from (tripplyons)[https://github.com/tripplyons/] (jssheets)[https://github.com/tripplyons/JSSheets], and made to look like google spreadsheets